Polaris (Marvel Comics): Publication history

 Lorna Dane debuted in The X-Men #49 (October 1968), created by writer Arnold Drake and artist Jim Steranko.
 Her powers manifest in The X-Men #50, and in issue #60 she joins the X-Men.
 Drake and Steranko's successors on the series, Roy Thomas and Neal Adams, introduced a romance between Lorna and Havok.

-She appeared in the 1975 Giant-Size X-Men #1, but in the next appearance of the X-Men, The X-Men #94 (August 1975), she quits the team.
+Together with Havok, the character has a brief appearance in Hulk #150 (April 1972).
+Polaris and Havok later appeared briefly as captives of the Secret Empire before being freed by Captain America and the X-Men in a storyline that ran from Captain America #173 -175 (May-July 1974).
+She then appeared in the 1975 Giant-Size X-Men #1, but in the next appearance of the X-Men, The X-Men #94 (August 1975), she quits the team.
 She and Havok return in The X-Men #97 (February 1976) as villains under the mental control of Erik the Red, with Lorna calling herself Polaris for the first time.
 Polaris and Havok are returned to normal by The X-Men #119 (March 1979), and became regular members of the X-Men's supporting cast.

 Polaris joins the relaunched X-Factor in X-Factor #71 (October 1991) and remains with the group until the end of the series, X-Factor #149 (September 1998).

 Lorna Dane continued to appear in The X-Men, now retitled The Uncanny X-Men, as well as a new series simply titled X-Men (no "The").
 In The Uncanny X-Men #431 (November 2003) a DNA test proves that she is the daughter of Magneto.
 She had previously been revealed to be of this parentage in The X-Men #50 (her second appearance), but most saw this as being invalidated by the revelation in The X-Men #58 (July 1979) that the Magneto who claimed to be her father was a robot.
 She rejoins X-Factor in X-Factor Investigations and the 2014 All-New X-Factor.

 She then appeared in the 2019 Captain Marvel, the 2020 X-Factor series, the 2020 X of Swords: Creation one-shot, the 2021 X-Men series, the 2021 X-Men Unlimited Infinity Comic series, the 2022 Marauders series, the 2023 Scarlet Witch series, the 2024 Fall of the House of X series, and the 2024 X-Factor series.

 The new costume worn by Polaris in the Fall of the House of X (2024) series was designed by comic book artist Lukas Werneck.
 Marvel Comics requested a suit paying homage to Magneto.